GoogleChrome/web.dev/src/site/content/en/blog/enabling-shared-array-buffer/index.md

 ## In brief

-- `SharedArrayBuffer` will arrive in Android Chrome 88, but only for cross-origin isolated pages (details below).
+- `SharedArrayBuffer` is supported in Firefox 79+, and will arrive in Android Chrome 88.
+However, it's only available to page that are 'cross-origin isolated' (details below).
 - `SharedArrayBuffer` is currently available in desktop Chrome, but from Chrome 91 it will be limited to cross-origin isolated pages.

 You can make a page _cross-origin isolated_ by serving the page with these headers: